Glebegor/Quantum-programming-algorithms/README.md

 ### Hello world
 This is a simple quantum circuit that creates a superposition of 2 qubits and measures them.

+### Quantum teleportation
+This is a simple quantum circuit that creates a quantum teleportation of a qubit (our example is 1 and 3).

 ## References
 - [Qiskit Documentation](https://qiskit.org/documentation/)